Please enjoy this guest post from Hanson So.

 Here are a few ways that you can reduce your tax bill:

 Utilize your income adjustments and tax credits: There are a number of income adjustments and tax credits that can help you save on taxes.
 Self-employed must keep accurate records of their business expenses.
 The IRS requires that business expenses be necessary and ordinary.
-Some common expenses are car, rent, advertising, or even home expenses (if you work from home).
+Some common expenses are a car, rent, advertising, or even home expenses (if you work from home).
 Other income adjustments include student loan interest, tuition and fees, moving expenses, bad debt deduction, and alimony.
 Some common tax credits are Earned Income Tax Credit, Education Credits, Child and Dependent Care Credit, Adoption Credit, and Saver’s Credit.
 If you are more adventurous, then check out solar energy and the Federal solar energy tax credit.

 Maximize your retirement account deposits: One of the most common ways to reduce your tax bill is the retirement account deduction.
 There are a number of different accounts, including 401k, IRA traditional, and IRA Roth accounts.
 The one that best fits you depends on your employment situation, amount of income, and age.
 It is always best to speak with your HR department and/or a certified tax planner.
 If you want to save tax money, then maximize your personal contribution and employers matching contribution.
 For 2015, the IRS allows for a maximum personal contribution of $18,000.